 Health Insurance.
 Simply a must-have!
 What happens to you if you get in an accident (God forbid) with no insurance?
 You end up with a multi-zeroed emergency room bill, that’s what.

 Instrument Insurance.
+Since we’re focused on money tips for musicians, this is a must.
 You should you start considering purchasing a policy if your instrument costs $5,000 or more.
 Even if your instrument isn’t quite that expensive, by the time you add a couple of decent bows to the list, plus a case, accessories, maybe a good microphone, even your sheet-music collection, the total value adds up surprisingly fast.
 At that value, insurance starts looking like a good idea, especially if you depend on your gear and can’t afford to repair or replace it.

 MANAGING “BAND MONEY”